 Austin creatives are in need of affordable live/work space.
 Artist live/work space should generally be larger and more flexible than what is available in the marketplace in order to accommodate the specific needs of artists.
 Funding and possible land contribution will be necessary to fund this type of development.
-AHFC partnerships have potential to develop affordable artist housing.
 There is an identified need/gap for this type of housing.
 If Austin is to remain a center of creativity and as a magnet for its technological and innovation economy, we must also ensure that Austin have a habitat in which its creatives can affordably live.
+Economic Development Department would coordinate with the Neighborhood Housing and Community Development Department to identify opportunities to collaborate on this project.

 NHCD has historically had two main sources of CIP funding: S.M.A.R.T Housing and 2006 and 2013 Affordable Housing General Obligation (GO) bond funds.
 Funds from the City's General Fund reserves has been used in the past in order to continue critical housing programs, prior to voter approval of the 2013 Affordable Housing bond proposition.
 All CIP funding is transferred to the Austin Housing Finance Corporation (AHFC) through an annual service agreement with the City of Austin that stipulates the City's requirements for disbursement of the funds.
+Capital improvements may include activities related to the purchase or acquisition of land, including but not limited to park land, open spaces, or land on which to build new facilities.